azmialwerfalli/azmialwerfalli/README.md

 -  i know i'm learning old lanuages but i hope for it to open new Horizons

- got here to know more about programming.
+got here to share love and Postive Energy 🍭